tayfunOztemel/city-population/README.md

 The state of the city needs to be maintained and be able to be queried via an API.

-GET /inhabitant/:id   => Returns Events for a specific inhabitant GET /city             => Returns total population
+GET /inhabitant/:id   => Returns Events for a specific inhabitant.
+GET /city             => Returns total population.
-GET /city/adults      => Returns number of Adults
+GET /city/adults      => Returns number of Adults.
 GET /city/partners    => Returns number of Partner

 ### Tech Stack